Kartaverse/Reactor-Standalone/HoudiniUsage.md

 `Reactor:/DeployHoudini/`

-On Windows this means the HOUDINI_PATH env var is typically set to:
+On Windows this means the HOUDINI_PATH env var is typically set to include:
 `C:\Users\<Your User Account>\Reactor\DeployHoudini\houdini\XX.Y\`

-On macOS this means the HOUDINI_PATH env var is typically set to:
+On macOS this means the HOUDINI_PATH env var is typically set to include:
 `/Users/<Your User Account>/Reactor/DeployHoudini/houdini/XX.Y/`

-On Linux this means the HOUDINI_PATH env var is typically set to:
+On Linux this means the HOUDINI_PATH env var is typically set to include:
 `/home/<Your User Account>/Reactor/DeployHoudini/houdini/XX.Y/`

 ## Connecting Reactor to Houdini